pharath/pharath.github.io/_posts/2021-08-05-cheatsheet-Ubuntu.md

 | :--- | :--- |
 `mega-cp remote/src/path/ remote/dest/path/` | only for copying remote files (you cannot `mega-cp` local files to the remote! use `mega-put` for that)
+`mega-rm remotefile` | remove all versions of `remotefile` `mega-rm remotefile#1723078907` | remove a specific version of `remotefile`, workaround to remove the latest version (A): STEP 1: download and upload the previous version (B), STEP 2: then the latest version (A) is assigned an ID so that you can `mega-rm remotefile#1723078907` on the ID of the latest version (A), STEP 3: then delete the previous version (B) (which is unnecessary now because you have uploaded the same file in STEP 1)
-`mega-rm remotefile` | remove all versions of `remotefile` `mega-mkdir remotefolder` | create a new folder `remotefolder` on the remote (warning: do not use a trailing slash behind the foldername like in `mega-mkdir remotefolder/` or you will get an error `Use -p to create folders recursively`)
+`mega-mkdir remotefolder` | create a new folder `remotefolder` on the remote (warning: do not use a trailing slash behind the foldername like in `mega-mkdir remotefolder/` or you will get an error `Use -p to create folders recursively`)

 ### Interactive Mode